Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

 2. pwd: print working directory
 3. Manuals and helps
    1. man: return manual pages
+      - Use man -k {key-word} to do keyword search
    2. help: a worse, but more general man page
    3. tldr: a shorter and readable man page
 4. which: Returns the full path of the executable in the file system